3ximus/aerial-sddm-theme/README.md

 - `displayFont` - font
 - `showLoginButton` - if set to false will hide the login button
 - `passwordLeftMargin` and `usernameLeftMargin` - set margin between input boxes and labels, some fonts are messy and allows fixing of overlap
+- `relativePositionX` and `relativePositionY` - position the login text box and clock

-Example my config (not the same as the screenshots):
+Example config (not the same as the screenshots):

 ```
 [General]